 Focus and Scope

 The Journal of European Psychology Students (JEPS) is an open-access, double-blind, peer-reviewed journal for psychology students worldwide.
-JEPS is run by highly motivated European psychology students and has been publishing since 2009.
+JEPS is published by European Federation of Psychology Students' Associations since 2009.
 By ensuring that authors are always provided with extensive feedback, JEPS gives psychology students the chance to gain experience in publishing and to improve their scientific skills.
 Furthermore, JEPS provides students with the opportunity to share their research and to take a first step toward a scientific career.

 Submissions are welcomed at any time.

 Register to submit your work online!

 JEPS aims to provide psychology students with the opportunity to gain critical skills in professional research in psychology, as well as to present them with the necessary means to disseminate their findings to their peers and the psychological academic community.
 Thereby, JEPS hopes to contribute to the edification of the next generation of researchers in psychology.
 Further, JEPS encourages progressive research practices.
 Aside from stimulating transparency by encouraging submitting raw data, we are inviting students to pre-register their research with us.

 JEPS publishes articles that contribute both theoretically and empirically to an understanding of psychology.
 Submitted manuscripts must pertain to a psychological field (e.g., social psychology, clinical psychology, health psychology, etc.) or a field related to psychology (e.g., neuroscience, behavioural economics, animal behaviour, etc.).
 We encourage authors to submit interdisciplinary research if it is relevant to psychology.

 As a student journal, JEPS exclusively publishes research projects undertaken in the context of Bachelor and Master study programmes, or other student research programmes.
 Submissions by students from all countries, whose research is related to psychology, are welcome.
 We do not publish research by PhD candidates or professional researchers.